grs/skupper-kcp-demo/README.md

 kubectl --kubeconfig ./.kcp/admin.kubeconfig apply -f bookinfo_two.yaml
 ```

-9. Create IngressBinding and EgressBinding resources as needed to
+9. Create RequiredService and ProvidedService resources as needed to
    expose services from one location to another.

    E.g. continuing with the bookinfo example, ensure that the ratings